- UK Government Web Archive

 UK Government Website Database

-The UK Government Website Database was developed by The National Archives and GDS to track manage the web archiving and website review programmes.
+The UK Government Website Database was developed by The National Archives to manage the web archiving schedule and maintain a record of the collection decisions made as a result of such website review programmes.
 It is accessible to webmasters and records officers of central government departments and bodies.
-In order to obtain access to this, please email firstname.lastname@example.org.
+To obtain access to this, please email us.

 - Cabinet Office Web Standard TG105: Web archiving guidance, providing a step-by-step guide, and best practice advice